-The Robert and Jeanne Leduc Center for Civic Engagement is an exciting venture started by the University of Massachusetts Dartmouth in fall 2008 with the mission of integrating intellectual talents and pursuits with the needs of the community.
-To meet the dual challenges of community need and active student learning, the Leduc Center has drafted a Strategic Plan, which is laid out below.
+Founded in 2008, the Robert and Jeanne Leduc Center for Civic Engagement is tasked by UMass Dartmouth with the mission of integrating intellectual talents and pursuits with the needs of the community.

 To enrich the lives of our faculty, students, staff, and community through engaged learning, active citizenship, meaningful community service, scholarship, and mutually-beneficial partnerships.

 By the year 2025, the Leduc Center, in conjunction with our internal and external partners, will have positively impacted the regional challenges of low educational attainment and economic development by empowering, engaging, and effecting change individually and collectively.
 In the short term, we will impact early literacy and college awareness rates.

 - To enhance student learning through civic engagement, meaningful community service, and service-learning.

 - To foster engaged scholarship with students, faculty, and the community.

 - To develop and sustain partnerships and programs to positively impact community life, early literacy rates, and college awareness.

 - To secure funding to support our mission.

 - Increase the number of students exposed to service-learning each academic year